You can claim Housing Benefit if:

 Please write down:

 If you think your Council Tax Reduction Scheme should start earlier you can say so on the form.
 Please write down the date you think your Council Tax Reduction Scheme should start and the reason why you did not claim earlier.
+Your council tax reduction can be backdated by up to 1 month for people of working age if you have a good reason for not claiming earlier and up to 3 months for pensionable age dependant on circumstances.

 All claims are dealt with as quickly as possible.
 How long it takes to work out your claim depends on;